catboost/catboost/catboost/docs/en/_includes/work_src/reusage-input-data/table-descriptions__full.md

 #### {{ cd-file__col-type__NumVector }}

 An array of numbers that represent an embedding feature.
+Numbers in the string are separated by a single character separator.
+Its default value is `;`.

 #### {{ cd-file__col-type__Auxiliary }}